 Rough and Ready Creek

-This little known creek begins south of the Kalmiopsis Wilderness and flows south into the West Fork of the Illinois River.
+This little known creek flows out of the Kalmiopsis Wilderness, through the South Kalmiopsis Roadless Area and the Rough and Ready Creek Botanical Area and Area of Critical Environmental Concern to join the West Fork of the Illinois River.
 Since it travels through serpentine geology, the area has the appearance of a desert, even though it can, in fact, receive 100 or more inches of rain each year.

 Rough and Ready Creek’s unique serpentine geology makes it difficult for traditional flora to grow.
 Because of this, there are many rare and endangered plants that have adapted to the lack of nitrogen in the soil.
 One of these is the carnivorous Darlingtonia californica, a fire-resistant plant that receives much of its nitrogen from insects.

-This special creek is currently threatened by nickel strip mining, logging, and invasive Port-Orford-cedar root disease.
+This special creek is currently threatened by nickel strip mining and the introduction of the non-native pathogen Port-Orford-cedar root disease.
 Rough and Ready Creek is currently protected from new mining claims by a temporary mineral withdrawal while we wait for permanent protection.

 Josephine and Canyon Creeks

-This unspoiled tributary of the Illinois River parallels Silver Creek’s north to south route as it makes its descent to the Illinois River.
-Its pristine watershed is a remarkably productive refuge for steelhead as well as a place for primitive off the beaten path recreation.
+This unspoiled tributary of the Illinois River parallels Silver Creek’s north to south route as it makes its descent through the North Kalmiopsis Roadless Area to the Illinois River.
+Its pristine watershed is a remarkably productive refuge for steelhead as well as a place for primitive “off the beaten path” recreation.

 Like Silver Creek, only a handful of whitewater paddlers and hikers have explored this unique and unprotected creek.
 The final mile before it meets the Illinois River flows through dramatic serpentine geology dotted with Darlingtonia californica.